We are not accepting Worker applications at this time

 Yes, this is a live-in program.
 It is a very important part of being a community together.
 And living together as neighbours to the refugee families is a core tenet of Romero House.

-What kinds of careers do former workers end up in?
+What kinds of careers do former Workers end up in?

 - Social Work or counselling

-- Settlement Sector
+- Newcomer and Refugee Settlement Sector

 - Legal profession